Friday, December 22, 2023

 A Word of Testimony

 In the days of my early Christianity, I was taught that 1 John 1:9 was truly a key text for building our fellowship with God the Father and God the Son.
-So important was this text to me and so great was the evidence to myself of my own sin that I became disheartened and thought I would be a 2nd class Christian for life.
-The sinning would never stop, and I could not see the Christian growth of a measure of Christ's righteousness within me.
+So important was this text to me and so great was the evidence to myself of my own sin (as seen in the light of Christ) that I became disheartened by the sinning and the apparent lack of progress in sanctification.
+I thought I would be a second-class Christian for life.
+The sinning would never stop, and I could not see Christian growth within me.
+Was this experience compatible with real Christianity?

-But, read the text quoted from 1 John again: It is those to whom the brightness of Christ is the greatest light, and therefore is the greatest exposer of their own sins -- it is those who are the ones who are forgiven and cleansed from all unrighteousness in the end.
-But those who are untroubled by their sins are living in the most desperate circumstances, unable to see and unwilling to see their own depravity, and therefore doomed until they turn to Christ.
+But, do read again and believe with me the text quoted from 1 John above: It is those to whom the brightness of Christ is the greatest light, and therefore is continually the greatest exposer of their own sin -- it is those who are the ones who are continually being forgiven and constantly being cleansed from all unrighteousness.
+But those professing Christians who are untroubled by personal sin are living in the most desperate circumstances, unable and unwilling to see their own depravity, and they are therefore doomed until they repent and turn to Christ and admit that they are sinners needing his deliverance.

-So, all who are sin-confessors of their own sins -- ones who are tempted to think often upon how we have failed our Savior -- are ones being by his grace made fit for his fellowship in glory, and are not 2nd class Christians at all!
+So, all who are sin-confessors of their own sins -- ones who think often upon how we have failed our Savior -- we are the ones being by his grace made fit for his fellowship in glory.
+We are not second-class Christians at all!
+And when we see him we shall see what he has wrought in us, for we shall be like him when we see him as he is!
+(1 John 3:2)

 2 comments: